 Social Practice is a term that has allegiances with a number of movements in experimental art and performance studies.
-Those allegiances bring to mind other terms that share some kinship with social practice: activist art, social work, protest performance, performance, ethnography, community art, relational aesthetics, conversation pieces, action research, and other terms that signal a social turn in art practice as well as the representational dimension of social and political formations.
+Those allegiances bring to mind other terms that share some kinship with social practice: activist art, protest performance, performance, ethnography, relational aesthetics, conversation pieces, action research, and other terms that signal a social turn in art practice as well as the representational dimension of social and political formations.
 (Jackson,S.The Cambridge Companion to Performance Studies)

 Space and Place in Social Practice